Investments

 Our investment strategy is one of the key ways Friends Provident Foundation effects positive change.

 We view our endowment as a tool for advancing our mission.
-Our goal is to ensure that every investment not only generates financial returns but also contributes to positive social and environmental outcomes.
+Our goal is to ensure that our investment not only generates financial returns but also contributes to positive social and environmental outcomes.

 Key investment documents